Dr. Kris ROOSE

 - Professor of psychiatry, neurology, neuropsychology and social psychiatry at a paramedical school (1972-1992) (HIPB, today Arteveldeschool in Ghent)

-- In 1978 he founded the Academy for Integrative Psychology, organizing training (a four year course) for future psychotherapists and councellors along an integrative model, nowadays one of the oldest psychotherapy training institutes in Belgium and perhaps one of the first in the world to use explicitly the integrative theoretical model.
+- In 1978 he founded, in Ghent, the Academy for Integrative Psychology, organizing training (a four year course) for future psychotherapists and councellors along an integrative model, nowadays one of the oldest psychotherapy training institutes in Belgium and perhaps one of the first in the world to use explicitly the integrative theoretical model.
 This school is recognised by the European Association of Psychotherapy (EAP).
-Since 2000 there are divisions in Antwerp (Zoersel, Berchem) en Ostend (Koekelare), and from 2010 in Apeldoorn (Holland).
+Since 2000 there are also divisions in Antwerp (Zoersel, Berchem) and Ostend (Koekelare), and from 2010 in Apeldoorn (Holland).

 - In 1994-1997 he participated to the development of a private secundary school (Huxley College) in Ghent.